• Home

 Security Clearance Jobs After the Military

-A security clearance can be a significant advantage for a veteran or soon to be separating service members who are seeking employment.
+A security clearance can be a significant advantage for a veteran or soon-to-be-separating service members who are seeking employment.
 Thousands of employers in fields such as commercial defense and government agencies are seeking to find qualified employees with active or current security clearance positions.
-Skills in demand vary greatly but include engineering, programming, intelligence, overseas careers, accounting & finance and much more.
+Skills in demand vary greatly but include engineering, programming, intelligence, overseas careers, accounting and finance and much more.

-Background checks for a security can take anywhere between a couple months to over a year to complete and can cost thousands dollars.
-At any given time there are hundreds of thousands of back logged background investigations pending security clearance.
-Employers can’t wait this long or afford the cost therefore HR managers are seeking out qualified veterans with active or current security clearances.
+Background checks for a security clearance can take anywhere between a couple months to over a year to complete and can cost thousands of dollars.
+At any given time there are hundreds of thousands of backlogged background investigations pending security clearance.
+Employers can’t wait this long or afford the cost; therefore’ HR managers are seeking out qualified veterans with active or current security clearances.
 Also, an individual cannot get a security clearance for themselves.
 A current or prospective employer has to sponsor this clearance.

 How Long is a Security Clearance Good for After the Military?